How to Wash Shin Guards for Soccer: 7 Quick and Easy Steps

 How often should you wash shin guards?

-The amount of times that you wash your shin guards is going to come down to preference.
-Typically, once a month should be okay, but If you play competitively a lot then you may want to do it twice a month.
-If you find your shin guards are starting to develop dirt and unpleasant smells, then that is a good sign that they may need a cleaning soon.
+The number of times that you wash your shin guards is going to come down to preference.
+Typically, once a month is fine, but if you play a lot competitively, you may want to do it twice a month.
+If you find your shin guards are starting to get dirty and develop unpleasant smells, that is a good sign they may need a cleaning soon.

 Can you put soccer shin guards in the washing machine?

-Yes, technically you can put your shin guards in the washing machine, but it is not really recommended as different parts of the shin guards may get damaged depending on the type of shin guards you wear.
+Yes, technically, you can put your shin guards in the washing machine, but it is not recommended, as different parts of the guards may be damaged depending on the type you wear.
 Hand washing is best.

 Should you leave soccer shin guards in your bag?

-Avoid leaving your shin guards inside of your bag as they may develop unpleasant smells and can make the rest of your equipment, such as socks, and cleats, smell too.
-Leave them outside to air dry and help to naturally eliminate odors.
+Avoid leaving your shin guards in your bag, as they may develop unpleasant odors and make the rest of your equipment, such as socks and cleats, smell too.
+Leave them outside to air-dry and help naturally eliminate odors.

 Do shin guards go over or under socks?

-Shin guards are meant to be worn under socks, not over your socks whether that is your team socks, grip socks, or any other type of sock.
+Shin guards are meant to be worn under socks, not over them, whether they’re your team socks, grip socks, or any other type of sock.

 How do you wash soccer shin guards?